 Your personal appearance is basically a concern of you and your parent(s)/guardian(s).
-However, a student's appearance should promote positive opportunities for learning and not disrupt the school environment.
+However, a student's appearance should promote positive opportunities for learning.
 The following guidelines shall apply to all regular school activities:

-1. Students must be fully clothed, with a covered torso and shoes.
+Students must be fully clothed, with a covered torso and shoes.

-2. Pictures of words promoting alcohol, drug use, weapons, or words or images that insult or demean others are not acceptable at school.

-Any exception to these guidelines, such as for Spirit Days, special events and/or extracurricular activities, must be approved by the school administration.
+- Words or images that promote alcohol, drug use, weapons, that insult or demean others, or that disrupt the school environment are not acceptable at school. - Any exception to these guidelines, such as for Spirit Days, special events and/or extracurricular activities, must be approved by the school administration.